 Zihuatanejo is located on the Pacific Ocean in a perfect horseshoe bay.
 The bay shoreline is a mix of gold sandy beaches and rocky cliffs.
 The cliffs divided the sandy beach around the horseshoe bay into five distinctive beaches.

 La Playa Principal, which is the public beach located in front of the town.
-The local fisherman beach their skiffs here during the day.
+The local fisherman beaches their skiffs here during the day.
 They fish at night and in the morning display and sell their catch to the local market and restaurants.

 At the north end of the beach is El Muelle Municipal (Municipal Pier), one of the town’s most distinctive landmarks.
 Near the entrance one can find the El Museo Arqueológico de la Costa Grande, a tiny museum.

 The Pier is where you can catch a boat to Playa Las Gatas (or where you can find your way to and from your cruise ship).
-Playa Principal isn’t the best choice for swimming or lounging due to all boats and fisherman and assorted comings and goings, not to mention the fact that it’s at the mouth of the canal where rainwater goes running off into the bay.
+Playa Principal isn’t the best choice for swimming or lounging due to all boats and fishers and assorted comings and goings, not to mention that it’s at the mouth of the canal where rainwater goes running off into the bay.

-Playa La Ropa is a great spot for swimming, parasailing, fishing, sailing, jogging, doing sports or just taking long romantic walks and enjoying the scenery.
+Playa La Ropa is a great spot for swimming, parasailing, fishing, sailing, jogging, doing sports, or just taking long romantic walks and enjoying the scenery.
 This beach is wide, stunningly beautiful, and very inviting.

-Another of our favorite spots, Playa Las Gatas is a great place for swimming and snorkeling and lounging in the sun.
+Another of our favorite spots, Playa Las Gatas, is a great place for swimming and snorkeling and lounging in the sun.
 It’s one of the few spots on the Pacific Coast that boasts the gorgeous turquoise water most often seen around the Caribbean.

-Adventure seekers may consider a package expedition by hiring a fishing boat, stopping to fish en route and landing on the island with enough time to snorkel while one of the restaurants grills your catch.
+Adventure seekers may consider a package expedition by hiring a fishing boat, stopping to fish en route, and landing on the island with enough time to snorkel while one of the restaurants grills your catch.